NiyatiPanchal/BiteSpeed-Backend-Task/README.md

 # Backend API Project

 Welcome to the BiteSpeed Task!
 This task aims to provide a robust and scalable backend system for finding identity of customer.
-It is built using Node.js, Express.js, TypeScript, and MySQL with Sequelize.
+It is built using Node.js, Express.js, TypeScript, and PostgreSQL with Sequelize.

 Here if **`/identify`** end-point : Method : "POST" => https://bitespeed-backend-task-84cd.onrender.com/identify